 Metrics related to water pollution Description 2024 2023 Metric Number of discharges 2 N/AV.
-Metric Volume (m ) 1.1 N/AV.
+Wetric Volume (m3) 1.1 N/AV.
 Calculation methodology Record of the number of accidental spills occurring at the facilities that affect water.
-Validation of metrics by an independent external party The information is validated as part of the EMAS represented in the environmental management systems via the accredit tified
+Validation of metrics by an independent external party The information is validated as part of the EMAS reports and the certified environmental management systems via the accredited bodies